Brexit turns dirty -- is Theresa May ready?

 Dirty fight

 One lesson to be drawn from the row is that EU officials are prepared to fight dirty as the Brexit process gets underway.
-It is a very different kind of diplomacy and the response from Downing Sreeet raises the question whether May is prepared to fight just as dirty to get what she wants.
+It is a very different kind of diplomacy and the response from Downing Street raises the question whether May is prepared to fight just as dirty to get what she wants.

 The account in Frankfurter Allgemeine was so detailed it can only have been authorized by senior EU officials close to Juncker, suggesting that the commission president's circle had its gloves off before he arrived in Downing Street last Wednesday.